The generalized Fermat equation with exponents 2, 3, n: Introduction

 In the second part of the paper, our main goal is to give a proof of the following.

 \begin{theorem} Assume the Generalized Riemann Hypothesis.
 Then the only non-trivial primitive integral solutions of the equation

 are the Catalan solutions $(a,b,c) = (\pm 3, -2, 1)$. \end{theorem}

+This appears to be only the second `hyperbolic' instance (i.e., with $1/p + 1/q + 1/r < 1$) of the Generalized Fermat Equation with pairwise distinct prime exponents $p, q, r$ that could be solved completely.
+(The first instance was $\{p,q,r\} = \{2,3,7\}$, which was solved in~\cite{PSS2007}.)

 We use several ingredients to obtain this result.
 One is the work of Fisher~\cite{Fisher2014}, who obtained an explicit description of the relevant twists of~$X(11)$ (which we determine in the first part).
 These curves have genus~$26$ and are therefore not amenable to any direct methods for determining their rational points.
 We can (and do) still use Fisher's description to obtain local information, in particular on the location in~$\Q_2$ of the possible $j$-invariants of the Frey curves.
 The second ingredient is the observation that any rational point on one of the relevant twists of~$X(11)$ maps to a point on the elliptic curve~$X_0(11)$ that is defined over a certain number field~$K$ of degree (at most)~$12$ that only depends on~$E$ and such that the image of this point under the $j$-map is rational.
 This is the setting of `Elliptic Curve Chabauty'~\cite{Bruin2003}; this approach was already taken in an earlier unsuccessful attempt to solve equation~\eqref{E:2311} by David Zureick-Brown.
 To carry this out in the usual way, one needs to find generators of the group~$X_0(11)(K)$ (or at least of a subgroup of finite index), which proved to be infeasible in some of the cases.
-We get around this problem by invoking the third ingredient, which is `Selmer Group Chabauty' as described in~\cite{Stoll-preprint}, applied in the Elliptic Curve Chabauty setting.
-We note that we need the Generalized Riemann Hypothesis to ensure the correctness of the class group computation for the number fields of degree~$36$ arising by adjoining to~$K$ the $x$-coordinate of a point of order~$2$ on~$X_0(11)$.
+We get around this problem by invoking the third ingredient, which is `Selmer Group Chabauty' as described in~\cite{Stoll2017b}, applied in the Elliptic Curve Chabauty setting.
+We note that we need the Generalized Riemann Hypothesis (GRH) to ensure the correctness of the class group computation for the number fields of degree~$36$ arising by adjoining to~$K$ the $x$-coordinate of a point of order~$2$ on~$X_0(11)$.
 In principle, the class group can be verified unconditionally by a finite computation, which, however, would take too much time with the currently available implementations.
+We would like to stress that future improvements of the methods for computing class groups could result in removing the dependence of our result from~GRH.

 We also give some partial results for $p = 13$, showing that the Frey curves cannot have reducible $13$-torsion and that the two CM curves in the list of Lemma~\ref{L:7curves} below can only give rise to trivial solutions.